paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-109b-secure-water.md

 **(e) No effect on existing authority** Nothing in this section amends or otherwise affects any existing authority under reclamation laws that govern the operation of any Federal reclamation project.

-**(f) Authorization of appropriations** There are authorized to be appropriated such sums as are necessary to carry out this section for each of fiscal years 2009 through 2023, to remain available until expended.
+**(f) Authorization of appropriations** There are authorized to be appropriated such sums as are necessary to carry out this section for each of fiscal years 2009 through 2023,11 See Extension of Authorization of Appropriations note below. to remain available until expended.

 ### Statutory Notes

 #### References in Text
 The Endangered Species Act of 1973, referred to in subsec. (b)(3)(E), is Pub.
 L. 93–205, Dec.
 28, 1973, 87 Stat.
 884, which is classified principally to chapter 35 (§ 1531 et seq.) of Title 16, Conservation.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1531 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1531&num=0&edition=prelim) and Tables.

+#### Extension of Authorization of Appropriations
+Pub.
+L. 118–42, div.
+D, title II, § 207, Mar.
+9, 2024, 138 Stat.
+195, provided that: “Section 9503(f) of the Omnibus Public Land Management Act of 2009 ([42 U.S.C.
+10363(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section10363/f&num=0&edition=prelim)) shall be applied by substituting ‘2024’ for ‘2023’.”

 <a id="section-10364"></a>